5 Helpful Winter Tips for Kids with Sensory Issues and Autism

 There’s also a huge tactile sensitivity aspect to winter clothing.
 Unlike light and flowy t-shirts, winter clothing can be heavy and scratchy, which can instantly set a child’s sensory system ablaze.

 A great way to combat tactile sensitivity in the winter is to have your child wear a base layer.
-A base layer can be any pants and long sleeve shirt that your child is comfortable in.
+A base layer can be any pants and long sleeve shirt that your child is comfortable in, which can make any clothing into sensory friendly clothing.
 With the fabric of this base layer covering their arms and legs, there’s less chance that any foreign fabrics will rub against their skin.
 This will let you add more layers to your child’s outfit without their sensory system going into overdrive.

 Check out a list of sensory friendly clothing companies in this article from Friendship Circle.